miladhzzzz/Kube-o-Matic/README.md

 **To install Kube-o-Matic please follow the instructions bellow:**

 #### Build
-using make you can build and run the project binary on linux.
+using make you can build and run the project binaries.

 ```shell
 # build go and output to /bin
 make build